holgerschlegel/gpio2mqtt/README.md

 - Plain text configuration file
 - PulseCounter: a basic pulse counter
 - ElectricityPulseMeter: a pulse counter based energy meter (Ferraris counter) with enery (kWh) and power (W) output
+- Announce devices to Home Assistant MQTT auto discovery

 ## Todos
 - systemd service file and notification integration
-- devices publish home assistant auto discovery message to MQTT
+- clean up config structure for devices
+  - I don't like the way it currently is ...
+  - maybe move every "Home Assistant" property to a sub node

 ## Bookmarks for References and Docs